zainalwan/hugebrain/README.md

 * [Usage](#usage)

 ## Introduction
 Huge Brain is a contact software.
-It used to store some datas about the people you know, including their name, phone, and email.
+It used to store some data about the people you know, including their name, phone, and email.

 ## Installation